ghazaal71/loganmeetsworld/_posts/2019-03-03-patents-bot.markdown

 2. You're missing those patents whose applications were not published prior to being granted, and thus only exist in PatFT
 3. You're missing provisional patents, some foreign related patents, and those patents that have national security implications

-However, there's still a lot to work with dealing directly with AppFT.
+However, dealing directly with AppFT still gives us a lot to work with.
 With that in mind, let's discuss the alert service.

 ### The Patent Application Alert Service (PAAS)

 PAAS is the system that provides customized email alerts when a patent application is published.
-It was created to allow the public to find out what the _latest_ patent application releases were rather than having to go back through old searches.
+It was created to allow the public to monitor the _latest_ patent application releases.
 You can use the service to add alerts for a variety of search terms.

+While these alerts definitely make it easier for reporters to report on companies' patent applications, the central reason for a patent alert system is to spur innovation.
+USPTO thinks that if people have easy access to patent-related information, they will file higher quality patent applications and pursue novel inventions.
+This is because patent filings require you to prove your patent is novel using "prior art".
+"Prior art" is _anything_ that can be used as evidence your invention is already known.
+USPTO thinks that if it can help you find "prior art" that shows your invention isn't novel, you won't apply for a patent.
+The more visible patent applications are, the more discoverable the "prior art".

 I signed up to start getting these alerts a couple months ago when I found out about PAAS.
 I included the top 10 tech companies in the US as well as some ones that were recommended to me like Palantir or Clear, just to see what they were like.
 This is the interface for adding a new company to your alerts:

 ![Adding an Alert](https://i.imgur.com/Q3qhohA.png)

 I get the best luck with just searching for terms and selecting "Applicant".
-All the other stuff will give you too much noise.
+All the other categories will give you too much noise.

-I loved reading the patents applications.
-To me, they seemed like an unfiltered look into what these companies were working on in the language the engineers would use to describe it.
-What's fascinating to me about applications is the disconnect between the engineering teams building these products, and the PR teams who we usually hear from.
-While Amazon PR downplays recognition technology's use by law enforcement, the language in their patents revels in those possibilities.
+I love reading the patent applications.
+To me, they seem like an unfiltered look into what these companies were working on in the language the engineers would use to describe it.
+Interestingly, there seems to be a disconnect between the engineering teams building these products and the PR teams who BuzzFeed reporters usually hear from.
+For example, while Amazon PR downplays the extent to which their facial recognition technology could be used by law enforcement, the language in their patents revels in those possibilities.
 This is because the incentives of the IP lawyers and the PR departments are misaligned.
-The lawyers and engineers goal is to get the patent approved not to avoid the dystopian picture the patent applications paint.
+The lawyers' and engineers' goal is to get the patent approved, not to write the patent in such a way that hides a technology's dystopian features.

-If you are thinking of working at a large company that probably has applied for patents, read their applications.
-It'll give you a great look into the work.
+If you are thinking of working at a large company, read their patent applications.
+It'll give you a great look into their work.

 ## A patent application Slackbot